 Step 2 – Make the Dressing

 Need a little lemon or oil?
 Add more as desired!

 Step 3 – Slice the Fruit

-Immediately before serving, thinly slice the bosc pears.
-The slices turn brown if sliced too early before serving, so it’s best to wait until right before serving to slice and assemble.
+Immediately before serving, thinly slice the Bosc pears.
+The slices will turn brown if sliced too early before serving, so it’s best to wait until right before serving to slice and assemble.